-We can write a Visual Basic procedure that allows the program to run repeatedly until a condition or a set of conditions is met.
-This is procedure is known as looping .
-Looping is a very useful feature of Visual Basic because it makes repetitive works easier.
+We can create a Visual Basic procedure that enables the program to run iteratively until specific conditions are satisfied.
+This procedure is commonly referred to as looping.
+Looping is an invaluable feature of Visual Basic as it simplifies repetitive tasks and enhances efficiency.
 There are three kinds of loops in Visual Basic, the Do...Loop ,the For.......Next loop and the While.....Wend Loop.

 The Do Loop statements have four different forms, as shown below: